vahonorato/FSPS-Espectra-Modeling/README.md

 - e_folding_time_changes.ipynb is the code of different e-folding times for each type of galaxy

 - single_stellar_population.ipynb is the code of SSP

+- proyecto_extragalactica_2_fsps.pdf is the article in where we compute galaxies spectra using FSPS